 Yes.
 Because the files are not marked for delete they will still occupy disk space when stored in the Recycle Bin.
 Once it is emptied that disk space will be recovered.

-Once the file has been deleted
+Once the file is deleted

-When a computer deletes a file or the Recycle Bin is emptied, it is removing the reference to the file on the hard drive.
+When a computer deletes a file or the Recycle Bin is emptied, it's removing the reference to the file on the hard drive.
 Once the file header, or reference, is removed, the computer can no longer see the file.
 The space the file took up is no longer reserved for that file, and any new file can be stored in that location.

 Because the file is technically there, it may be able to be recovered using data recovery software, designed to rebuild the file header and allow the computer to see the file again.
-This software only works if no other file or data has been saved over the top of the deleted file.
+This software only works if no other file or data was saved over the top of the deleted file.